keklarup/WebScraping/README.md

 </html>

 ```
-The above html is from a very simple webpage.
+And that HTML is from a very simple webpage.
 Most pages you'll want to scrape are much more complex and sorting through them can be a chore.
-It's a tedius step that all writers of web scrapers must suffer through.
+It's a tedious step that all writers of web scrapers must suffer through.

 You can make your life easier by figuring out where the information you want is located within the html of the webpage when it's open in your browser.

-## Inspect element to locate the html tags
+## Inspect Element to Locate the HTML Tags

-In Firefox, right click on the information you care about and select 'inspect element.'
+In Firefox, right click on the information you care about and select 'inspect element' (other browsers have a similar feature).
 The browser will let you look under the hood at the html of the page and take you right to the section you care about.
-(Other browsers have a similar feature.)

 <img src="./WS_images/simpleHTMLpageSS3.png" />

-Here I can note all the html tags I can use to locate the email address with BeautifulSoup:
+Here I can note all the HTML tags I can use to locate the email address with BeautifulSoup:

 It's in a paragraph ('p').
 It has a class ('whs2').
-And the address is in a link (< a > < /a >).
+The address is in a link (< a > < /a >).
+The email address contains the special character ‘@’.

 That's more than enough for BeautifulSoup.

 ## Navigating with BeautifulSoup
-There are a lot of tools in BeautifulSoup, but we'll make do with three: <b>find</b>, <b>find_all</b>, and <b>contents</b>.
-There's much, much more you can do, of course.
-Listed <a href="https://www.crummy.com/software/BeautifulSoup/bs4/doc/">here</a>.
+There are <a href="https://www.crummy.com/software/BeautifulSoup/bs4/doc/">a lot of tools</a> in BeautifulSoup, but we'll make do with three: <b>find</b>, <b>find_all</b>, and <b>contents</b>.

-<b>find</b> gives the first instance of some html tag:
+<b>find</b> gives the first instance of some HTML tag:

 ```python
 soup.find('p')
 ```

 ```html
 <p>Hypertext Markup Language (HTML) is the most common language used to
  create documents on the World Wide Web.
 HTML uses hundreds of different tags to define a layout for web pages.
 Most tags require an opening &lt;tag&gt; and a closing &lt;/tag&gt;.</p>
  ```

- <b>contents</b> gives you any text what find found in the form of a list:
+ <b>contents</b> gives you any text find found (in the form of a list on length 1):

  ```python
  soup.find('p').contents
  ```

  ```text
  ['Hypertext Markup Language (HTML) is the most common language used to \n create documents on the World Wide Web.
 HTML uses hundreds of different \n tags to define a layout for web pages.
 Most tags require an opening <tag> \n and a closing </tag>.']
  ```

 <b>find_all</b> returns every instance of that tag.
 Again, in a list:

  ```python
  soup.find_all('p')
  ```

  ```html
  [<p>Hypertext Markup Language (HTML) is the most common language used to create documents on the World Wide Web.
 HTML uses hundreds of different